NABERS is evolving its Energy Rating to better recognise and reward the generation and purchase of renewable energy.

 The tool allows buildings to:

-- stand out for their energy-efficiency and commitment to reach 100% renewable energy;
+- Stand out for their energy-efficiency and commitment to reach 100% renewable energy

-- measure their individual impact; and
+- Measure their individual impact

-- set targets and track progress toward achieving them.
+- Set targets and track progress toward achieving them.

-The way the NABERS energy rating is calculated will not change.
+Every NABERS Energy rating for all building types will include the Renewable Energy Indicator.
+The way the NABERS Energy rating is calculated will not change.

 Image: Example of NABERS Energy rating certificate.
 The REI will appear on all NABERS Energy certificates.